 Increasing cash flow

 If cutting your operating costs and expenses is proving difficult, or you simply want to move the financial needle faster, you can also target some strategies that will increase your cash flow coming in.
-Increasing the denominator of revenue can naturally minimize the chunk you’re losing to operating costs.
+Increasing the denominator of revenue can naturally minimize the chunk you’re losing to operating costs and help maintain a healthy capital structure.
 Try a few of these ideas to bring in more cash for your business:

 - Increase prices, especially of popular items or services